Paperspace/auto-testing-runtimes/README.md

  - Gradient subscription that allows the number of Notebooks the script creates
  - Gradient CLI on own machine
+ - Gradient Project to create Notebooks
+ - API key set to access that Project

 ## To run